YottaDB/YDBDoc/AdminOpsGuide/gds.rst

 .. note::
    If the destination database's block size is large enough to hold the key and value, then the global is not a spanning node (because it can fit in one database block).

+.. _gds-keys:

 ++++++++++
 GDS Keys
 ++++++++++

 A key is an internal representation of a global variable name.
 A byte-by-byte comparison of two keys conforms to the collating sequence defined for global variable nodes.
 The default collating sequence is the one specified by the M standard.
-For more information on defining collating sequences, see the `"Internationalization" chapter in the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/internatn.html>`_.
+For more information on defining collating sequences, see the `"Internationalization" chapter in the Programmer's Guide <../ProgrammersGuide/internatn.html>`_.

 +++++++++++++++++
 Compression Count